Last updated on February 26th, 2021 at 11:07 pm

 Once you have mastered the basic technique, you can experiment!
 Try drizzling streaks of white chocolate over dipped spoons to create a design.
 Sprinkle colored sugar on chocolate before it sets for a holiday look.

-» Keep spoons on hand during the holidays to use when serving drinks to your visitors.
+* Keep spoons on hand during the holidays to use when serving hot drinks to visitors.

-» Stir a little chocolate sweetness into a mug of coffee, espresso or hot chocolate.
+* Stir a little chocolate sweetness into a mug of coffee, espresso, cocoa or hot chocolate.